RatnashreeKuril/Library-Management-System/README.md

 ### Running the Application

-1. Run the application as a Java application using the following command:
+1. Run the application as a Java application using the following command in command prompt:
    ```sh
    mvn clean compile
    mvn clean install